tballison/tika-gui-v2/README.md

 This is not part of the Apache Tika project.

 # Initial Design Thoughts
-This breaks substantially from Tika's current user interface and some of the initial of Apache Tika.
+This breaks substantially from Tika's current user interface.

-This will make use of the tika-pipes modules to enable fetching files from local file shares, S3 and other resources and then emitting the parsed output to local file shares, S3, OpenSearch, Apache Solr, etc.
+This will make use of the tika-pipes modules to enable fetching files from local file shares, S3 and other resources and then emitting the parsed output to local file shares, S3, OpenSearch, Apache Solr, jdbc, etc.

-This requires Java 17 and will not run Tika "in process", but rather rely on forking it.
+This requires Java 17 and will not run Tika "in process", but rather it will rely on forking Tika.

-Ideally, there will be some user interface to visualize information from a run of Tika.
+Ideally, there will be some user interface to visualize information from a run of Tika via tika-eval.